swallentin/front-end-assets-pipeline/README.md

 # Boilerplated #

 > Boilerplated is a suggestion on how one could structure his or hers assets.
-It adopts the SMACSS for structuring your CSS and LESS to gain leverage of modern toolings.
+It adopts the SMACSS for structuring your CSS and LESS to gain leverage of modern toolings and simple html tests written in Jade.

-## How to use ##
+## How to setup ##

 1. Clone the repository
-2. Create the folder dist/latest and put all your output in this directory, using either a build script or favorite tool, perhaps LiveReload.

-> My setup is adding this project to LiveReload and point the file assets/less/theme/default/master.less be built to dist/latest/theme/default/master.css.
+2. Setup a build flow for the assets, the goal is to have the files in assets/ to generate output into the dist/ folder.

+Example

+- ``assets/less/theme/default/master.less`` to ``dist/latest/theme/default/master.css``
+- ``assets/less/theme/default/tests/index.jade`` to ``dist/css/theme/default/tests/index.html``

 ## Purpose ##

-- Allow me to quickly start a sandbox project that still has a good and familiar structure
+- Allow a developer to quickly start a sandbox project that still has a good and familiar structure
+- Simply development and testing of your css.
+- Offer a build script agnostic development environment.

 ## Structure ##

-- assets/ contains all development files
+- ``assets/`` - contains all development files
-- be build script agnostic, allowing you to determine your own structure.
-- dist/[version or latest] contains all output files.
-This is where one would put his or hers concatinated and minified css files.
+- ``dist/[version || latest]/`` - contains all output files, concatinated and/or minimized.

 ## Influences ##